Tech for Good

 Are you looking to enhance your digital and technical skills and make a difference in the world?

 Our Tech for Good summer internship programmme is here!

 You’ll gain hands-on work experience while helping BAMER-LED non-profits with their digital and technical issues by building new websites or revamping existing ones.
-You will also have access to networking opportunities and mentorship guidance from experienced tech professionals at Engineers Without Boarders.
+You will also have access to networking opportunities and mentorship guidance from experienced tech professionals at Engineers Without Borders UK.

 The programme will run from July to August, and more details will be available soon.
 Don’t miss out on this amazing opportunity to make a difference while enhancing your skills!

 – Spend, Save, Sow, Share

 Giving a new generation the tools to grow in financial literacy, Podcasts, videos, interviews & more!📱

 📖 The nickname ‘money tree’ actually comes from an ancient Chinese story, in which a poverty-stricken farmer prays for wealth but instead comes across a single Pachira aquatica plant.
 Impressed by its beauty, he plants more for others to see – and soon becomes one of the wealthiest men in the area by selling them!🤩💸

 We chose the name Bonsaï because, literally translated, it means ‘planted in a container’ – we like to think it’s a great analogy for starting a small business🤯 So, if you’re interested in branching out (sorry) and expanding your financial knowledge, follow us!
 We have some great content coming soon, ranging from tips & tricks to podcasts, panels and more🥳